 Among these challenges, the first two have been classified as main operating risks within the Group's risk factors.
-They also relate to the anticipated regulatory changes provided for in Articles L. 225-102-1 Social responsibility: A collective commitment to acting responsibly
+They also relate to the anticipated regulatory changes provided for in Articles L. 225-102-1

 III and R. 225-105 of the French Commercial Code (see Chapter 1, Section 8: "Risk factors and internal control", on pages 28 to 44).
 Policies, actions and achievements associated with these five challenges are described below.